 Reference Letter Requests

-I’d be glad to provide reference letters for graduate school, employment, and other opportunities for students who have worked with me as research assistants or taken courses with me.
+I’d be glad to provide reference/recommendation letters for graduate school, employment, and other opportunities for undergraduate students who have worked with me as research assistants or taken courses with me.
 Please email me with a formal request with the following information.

-- I will gladly provide reference letters for students who have earned at least a B (above 80%) in my courses and research assistants who have impressed me with their initiative, reliability, intellectual capacity, and organizational skills.
+- I will gladly provide reference letters for students who have earned at least an A- (above 90%) in my courses and research assistants who have impressed me with their initiative, reliability, intellectual capacity, and organizational skills.
 I generally do not provide references for students who have not completed at least one course with me.